PlaceOS/docs/tutorial/backend/failure-domains.md

 In the event of a failure, being able to isolate which aspect of the system is not functioning is key to a quick recovery.

 * Can you log-in?
-  If not it's probably a *RethinkDB Failure* or loadbalancer issue (check if requests are hitting the services)
+  If not it's probably a *RethinkDB Failure* or load balancer issue (check if requests are hitting the services)
 * Does Backoffice list the systems?
   If not it's probably an *Elasticsearch failure*